Share Your Encouragement!

 5. Does all of this cost anything?

-No, There is no sign-up fee or cost involved.
+No, there is no sign-up fee or cost involved.
 The only thing it will take is some of your time, but you will find it well worth it.

 Again, if you have more questions, don’t hesitate to contact us!
 Thank you.
 Bill Greguska